kkavita92/evee/README.md

 Alternatively, I could have chosen something with less probability like generating random X and Y coordinates and adding an event if point is empty.
 This could have also prevented the clustering of eventIDs I had since new events would not be created in order of co-ordinates.

-I've also left the event generation responsibility within the ```EventsListing``` constructor.
+I've also left the event generation responsibility within the ```EventsListing``` object.
 This could possibly have been extracted to its own object as well.

 ## What's Next For Evee?